-One of the most important ideas of this chapter is that of multiplying by one as a means of unit conversion.
-This idea makes all unit conversions have a common method, and helps one's notekeeping.
+- One of the most important ideas of this chapter is that of multiplying by one as a means of unit conversion.
+This idea makes all unit conversions have a common method, and helps one's notekeeping. - Introduction of variables for unknown quantities is a crucial idea illustrated in this chapter.

-Chapter 2 - Imposing Coordinates
+• Chapter 2 - Imposing Coordinates

-- This chapter introduced the use of the coordinate system and the distance formula. - A classic problem from this chapter is one in which two objects are moving and we need to describe the distance between them, like problems 2.3, and 2.10.
+- This chapter introduced the use of the coordinate system and the distance formula. - A classic problem from this chapter is one in which two objects are moving and we need to describe the distance between them.